Quasi Black-Box Variational Inference with Natural Gradients for Bayesian Learning: Variational Inference for Bayesian deep learning

 \subsection{Variational inference}

 Let $y$ denote the data and $\lik$ the likelihood of the data based on a postulated model with $\theta \in \Theta$ a $d$-dimensional vector of model parameters.
 Let $\prior$ be the prior distribution on $\theta$.
-The goal of Bayesian inference is the posterior distribution

-where $p\br{y}$ is referred to as evidence or marginal likelihood, since $p\br{y}=\int_\Theta \prior \lik d\theta$. $p\br{y}$ acts as a normalization constant for retrieving an actual probability distribution for $\post$.
-Bayesian inference is generally difficult due to the fact that the evidence is often intractable and of unknown form.
-In high-dimensional applications, Monte Carlo (MC) methods for sampling the posterior turn challenging and unfeasible, and Variational Inference (VI) is an attractive alternative.
+The goal of Bayesian inference is the posterior distribution $ \post =\prior \lik/p\br{y}$.
+Bayesian inference is generally difficult due to the fact that the marginal likelihood $p\br{y}$ is often intractable and of unknown form.
+In high-dimensional applications, Monte Carlo (MC) methods for sampling the posterior are challenging and unfeasible, and Variational Inference (VI) is an attractive alternative.

-VI consists in an approximate method where the posterior distribution is approximated by a probability density $\q$ (called variational distribution) belonging to some tractable class of distributions $\mathcal{Q}$, such as the exponential family.
-VI thus turns the Bayesian inference problem \eqref{eq:bayes_th} into that of finding the best approximation $q^\star \br{\theta} \in \mathcal{Q}$ to $\post$ by minimizing the Kullback-Leibler (KL) divergence from $\q$ to $\post$,
+VI consists of an approximate method where the posterior distribution is approximated by a probability density $\q$ (called variational distribution) belonging to some tractable class of distributions $\mathcal{Q}$, such as the exponential family.
+VI thus turns the Bayesian inference problem into that of finding the best approximation $q^\star \br{\theta} \in \mathcal{Q}$ to $\post$ by minimizing the Kullback-Leibler (KL) divergence from $\q$ to $\post$,